 United States Air Force Flag:

-Our United States Air Force Flags come available in many different size options along with a 3x5' in polyester.
+Our United States Air Force Flags come available in many different size options and we also carry a Poly-Max version of the 3' x 5' flag.

 Nylon flags: Durable, UV resistant, and the most popular choice we have among all of our flag materials.
 The 200 denier nylon Air Force Flag will sway in a light breeze, and be a durable long lasting option.